mehulagg/gitlab/doc/administration/repository_storage_types.md

 ```

 WARNING:
-Do not run `git prune` or `git gc` in object pool repositories.
-This can cause data loss in the
+Do not run `git prune` or `git gc` in object pool repositories, which are stored in the `@pools` directory.
-regular repositories that depend on the object pool.
+This can cause data loss in the regular repositories that depend on the object pool.

 ### Object storage support